giofsantos11/gld-1/Support/Z - GLD Ecosystem Tools/PRIMUS/Do files/README.md

 | **Case 1 – New upload** | The survey is present in GLD but not yet in Datalibweb.
 Both raw and harmonized data need to be uploaded. |
 | **Case 2 – Update harmonized data only** | The survey exists in both sources with the same master version (raw data), but the harmonized (alternative) version is newer in GLD.
 Only the harmonized file needs to be updated. |
 | **Case 3 – Update raw and harmonized data** | The survey exists in both sources, but both the raw (master) and harmonized (alternative) versions differ.
 A full re-upload of both components is required. |
-| **Case 4 – New upload of multiple versions** | A special variation of case 1 where upload is required for multiple versions.
-Example is when the latest in GLD is V02_A_V02_A_GLD,
+| **Case 4 – New upload of multiple versions** | A special variation of case 1 where upload is required for multiple versions of harmonized and/or raw folders.
+Example is when the latest in GLD is V02_M_V02_A_GLD, but first upload has not yet taken place.

 ### D. Excel Output